luckyshot/OpenSound/README.md

 License
 ----------------------

-Copyright (c) 2013 Xavi Esteve (http://xaviesteve.com) &amp; Marek Suliga (https://github.com/mark81)
+<strong>Copyright (c) 2013 Xavi Esteve (http://xaviesteve.com) &amp; Marek Suliga (https://github.com/mark81)</strong>

-Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+Everyone is permitted to copy and distribute verbatim or modified copies of this, and changing it is allowed as long as the name is changed.

 DON'T BE A DICK PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION